Visit Istanbul Like a Local: Istanbul Travel Guide

 The meals at SultanAhment Koftecisi are also budget-friendly.
 Try the lamb – it’s juicy and delicious!

 Istanbul is a stunning city rooted in its history, though it’s not afraid to modernize, as evidenced by the Istanbul Modern Museum of Art.
 Attractions dating back thousands of years, the upkeep of the Spice Bazaar, and restaurants that have been in business for 100+ years are a testament to the strength of tradition in this city.
-Using the above tips and information will help you plan a successful trip to Istanbul as you learn about the people and culture.
+Using the above tips and information to visit Istanbul as you learn about the people and culture.

 Some links on this page are affiliate links—that means that at no extra cost to you, we earn a small commission if you book through these links, and that helps keep this blog running.